Here is the latest for September 2021

 New research on County Lines

 EMPAC is pleased to be promoting ongoing research by NTU doctoral researcher Barbie Nash.
-County Lines is a serious professional challenge, that has been well documented by Simon Harding in his 2020 book County Lines: exploitation and drug dealing among urban street gangs (Bristol University Press).
+County Lines is a cross border policing issue, that has been well documented by Simon Harding in his 2020 book County Lines: exploitation and drug dealing among urban street gangs (Bristol University Press).

 Barbie’s research builds on previous work by adding more insights into how partnerships can work together more holistically to prevent future exploitation of young people.

-There are two external research grant bids underway to bring new research money into the region to improve policing via EMPAC.
+There is an external research grant bid underway to bring new research money into the region to improve policing via EMPAC.
 Such bids are highly competitive and require a lot of expertise and team work.

 We have already seen substantial investment into the region to tackle knife crime (via the University of Leicester) and improving detention facilities for the vulnerable (via the University of Nottingham), both funded by by the ESRC, so we hope that can add to that in improving policing around mental health and serious organised crime next.